Getting Ready for ICT Systems at the University of Tokyo (for Faculty Members)

 EZproxy

-The University of Tokyo has contracted this service to provide off-campus access to UTokyo member-only e-journals (available to students as well as faculty and staff).
+UTokyo has contracted this service to provide off-campus access to UTokyo members-only e-journals (available to students as well as faculty and staff).

 For further details on usage, please see the “EZproxy” page.